-- 16. A report to Members is required at three monthly intervals.
+16. A report to Members is required at three monthly intervals.
 This is achieved by production of an Annual Report to this Committee in September each year covering the April to March period.
-In addition, three-monthly updates will be presented at the end of July, October and January each year to the Corporate Parenting Panel. - 17.
-30 new fostering households were approved during 2013-14, a decrease of 19 in the previous year. - 18.
-224 children were placed in full-time foster placements at the end of March 2014, of whom 85 were looked after by Central Bedfordshire Council.
-Across both Central Bedfordshire Council and Bedford Borough Council up to December 2013, there have been 381 referrals for new or a change of placement.
-85 children were placed with carers approved by Central Bedfordshire Council, 109 placed in Independent Fostering Agencies, 8 placed with other Local Authorities and 22 placed in residential units. - 19.
-The number of enquiries from members of the public interested in becoming foster carers dropped in 2013-14 by -29% from 2012-13.
+In addition, three-monthly updates will be presented at the end of July, October and January each year to the Corporate Parenting Panel.

+- 17. 224 children were placed in full-time in-house foster placements at the end of March 2014, of whom 85 were looked after by Central Bedfordshire Council.
+Across both Central Bedfordshire Council and Bedford Borough Council up to December 2013, there were 381 referrals for new or a change of placement, 85 children were placed with carers approved by Central Bedfordshire Council, 109 placed in Independent Fostering Agencies, 8 placed with other Local Authorities and 22 placed in residential units. - 18.
+The number of enquiries from members of the public interested in becoming foster carers dropped in 2013/14 by 29% from 2012/13.
 All enquiries received prompt information and a visit from a social worker.
-164 households made formal application to become a foster carers either from a follow up enquiry as a member of the public or because they wished to care for a looked after child known to them as a family member or friend.
-This was an increase from the 213 applications received in 2012/13.

-20. Over the course of the year 77 training activities were provided for foster carers on 41 topics.
-587 delegates attended.
+164 households made formal application to become a foster carer either from a follow up enquiry as a member of the public or because they wished to care for a looked after child known to them as a family member or friend.
+This was an increase from the 213 applications received in 2012/13. - 19.
+Over the course of the year 77 training activities were provided for foster carers on 41 topics, 587 delegates attended.
 A range of support is provided to foster carers, including regular supervision from a social worker, support groups, peer mentoring and out-of-hours telephone support.